“Processed Food Industry” monthly magazine covers

 The growing number of fast food outlets in the country has had a significant impact on the meat and poultry processing industry in India.
 There is a large potential for setting up modern slaughter facilities and development of cold chains in the meat and poultry processing sector.
 Buffalo meat is ...

-There are a large number of players in the organised as well as unorganized sector.
+There are a large number of players in the organised as well as unorganized sector of food industry.
 The organised sector is small but growing - for example, it forms less than 15 per cent of the dairy sector and around 48 per cent of the fruits and vegetable processing.
-The sector offers potential for growth and...
+The sector offers potentia...

 In the dairy sector, though the share of organized sector is less than 15 per cent, it is expected to rise rapidly, especially in the urban regions.
 Among the milk products manufactured by the organized sector, some of the prominent ones are ghee, butter, cheese, ice creams, milk powders, malted m...